avanzosc/custom-addons/rockbotic_custom/README.rst

 * Access rules for Marketing responsible on mail.followers
 * New field on company for vat exempt invoices.
 * New field in taxes in order to define if it is non-taxable.
+* New field Effective Date in customer invoice tree.
 * Custom reports:

   * List of registrations from an event